 Rarotonga has a population of less than 10,000 and a circumference of just 32km (20 miles).
 It is almost completely surrounded by coral reef, creating a calm, protected lagoon.
 The interior boasts lush mountains and tropical rain forests.

 Air New Zealand offers flights to Rarotonga from Auckland, New Zealand, Sydney, Australia, and Los Angeles, CA, USA.
-Virgin Australia also offer several flights a week from Auckland, New Zealand.
+In addition, Virgin Australia and Jetstar also offer several flights a week from Auckland, New Zealand.
 There is also a weekly flight from Papeete, Tahiti on Air Tahiti Nui.

 Palm Grove provides on-site motorbike and car rentals.
-There is also a daily bus service and a bus stop at the property.
+There is also a local bus service with a bus stop at the property.
 Bicycles are available for rent on the island and there are several local taxis.
-Palm Grove offers airport transfers for all international flights.
+Palm Grove can arrange airport transfers for both international and domestic flights.

 The Cook Islands uses New Zealand currency.
-There are two banks in Avarua (town) for currency exchange and other banking needs.
+There are two banks in Avarua (town) for currency exchange and other banking needs, as well as a Western Union.
 There are several ATMs on the island, including one just a short walk from Palm Grove.
-Most stores and restaurants accept credit cards and travellers cheques.
+Most stores and restaurants accept credit cards.

 There are a variety of wonderful restaurants on Rarotonga serving local and international cuisine.
 The Yellow Hibiscus, Palm Grove's on-site restaurant, is open daily for breakfast, lunch, and dinner, with live music 3 nights a week.
 Daily tropical breakfast buffet is complimentary for all guests.